Empowering communities

 - York

-An organization is only eligible to receive one grant per calendar year.
+An organization is only eligible to receive one grant once per calendar year.

 PPL will not be the sole contributor to capital campaign requests.